ziphrax/ziphrax/README.md

 # 🚴 Hobbies:

 Outside of my day job, I enjoy both playing and developing computer games.
 I used to compete in competitive esports, where practice, dedication and teamwork were key to success.
-Currently I have Unity engine game I'm working on where you play the role of a special forces agent attempting to sneak into the enemey base and complete your mission.
+Currently I have Unity engine game I'm working on where you play the role of a special forces agent attempting to sneak into the enemy base and complete your mission.
 Influenced by Metal Gear Solid I'm hoping it will bring a hint of nostalgia to many fans of the series.

 I have an Ocullus Quest 2 and so obviously had to have a play with that and so in VR, I've a few experiments I've thrown together too.
 You can find some short (very amature) videos of those over on my youtube channel.